 M-GATE training network opening

 Memory research: Ground-breaking, Applied, and Technological Exchange is an ITN funded by the EU and coordinated by Francesco P Battaglia which will open the gates to research in memory at Radboud-Nijmegen, Univ Coll London, INSERM & AMU Marseille, NTNU-Trondheim, the Weizmann, SISSA and Janssen Pharma to 15 PhD students, to be recruited in the coming months.
-Dedicated website to be online soon.
+Further info on the website.

 Talking Potts, the new Human FrontierFrom October, 2016, we have been latching on with analyses of cortical dynamics and language processes, after those by Eleonora, Sahar, Ritwik and Sand, in a new HFSP collaboration with linguist Naama Friedmann (TAU) and physicist Remi Monasson (ENS), which also focuses on understanding the phoneme manifold(s), with insights from grid-like neural representations.